top of page

 Experiences

-Sometimes the most radical thing you can do is stop pretending you’re fine and go sit under (or on) a tree.
-These seasonal and micro-retreats offer space to reset your nervous system, reconnect with nature, and feel more like yourself again.
+Sometimes the most radical thing you can do is stop pretending you’re fine and go sit with the trees, breathe in the scent of pine, and feel their gnarled bark beneath your fingers as you listen to the soft rustling of leaves overhead.
+Seasonal and micro-retreats offer space to reset your nervous system by reconnecting with nature and yourself.

 "Courage doesn't always roar.
 Sometimes courage is the quiet voice at the end of the day saying, 'I will try again tomorrow.'"